urbandroid-team/dont-kill-my-app/about.md

 **NEWS:**

+* App devs can now report device-specific issues affecting their apps directly to Google through [this IssueTracker template](https://issuetracker.google.com/issues/new?component=735851&template=1348774).

+* What is CTS-D and why it should concern you?
+[Read up on Android Police](https://www.androidpolice.com/google-cts-d-app-killing/).

 * Watch us talk about DKMA at [Droidcon](/press)

 * See how is your phone doing with the [DontKillMyApp Benchmark](https://play.google.com/store/apps/details?id=com.urbandroid.dontkillmyapp) app on Play Store.